 A high ropes course complete with three challenges, a zip line and a low-ropes course is built, allowing campers the unique opportunity to walk above the trees.

 2019 was SAMBICA’s centennial year.
-With the addition of a new camp, SAMBICA SPARK, more youth than ever heard the Gospel of Christ.
-We held the Centennial Celebration on August 10th, 2019 with hundreds coming back home to relive their camp glory days.
+With the addition of new programming, more youth than ever heard the Gospel of Christ.
+A Centennial Celebration was held at camp on August 10th, 2019 with hundreds coming back home to relive their camp glory days.
 SAMBICA adapted when the COVID-19 pandemic hit in early 2020.
 Summer camps stayed open and more programming than ever was added in the school-year to provide safe and fun spaces for local children to thrive in.
-Please continue to pray for the hearts of all the youth coming to SAMBICA now and in the next 100 years that they would be inspired to a relationship with Jesus Christ.
+Please continue to pray for the hearts of all the youth coming to SAMBICA now in the next 100 years that they would be inspired to a relationship with Jesus Christ.